 Cut the beef into 1/2 " cubes.
-Add 1/2 tsp salt, ginger, garlic, pinch of turmeric to the pressure cooker.
+Add 1/2 tsp salt, ginger, garlic, a pinch of turmeric to the pressure cooker.
 Add about 1/4 C water and pressure cook for 1 whistle (or manual setting for 10 minutes with the vent sealed.
 Let the pressure release naturally.

 Add the meat masala or the garam masala along with the coriander and chili powder.
 Reduce heat and cook for a minute until the aromas fill the air.

 Add the cooked beef along with the juices.
-Mix well and cook till dry over medium to medium low fire.
+Mix well and cook till dry over medium to medium-low fire.
 Taste and adjust salt as needed.
-Stir occasionally to have the masala coat the meat evenly and to prevent the pieces from sticking to the and burning.
+Stir occasionally to have the masala coat the meat evenly and to prevent the pieces from sticking to the pan and burning.
 If needed add a little more oil.

-Stew meat or chuck roast are perfect for this dish.
+Stew meat or chuck roast is perfect for this dish.
 If using a tough cut add 1 tsp of vinegar to the beef while pressure cooking.

 Instead of fresh ground spices, you can use Garam Masala or South Indian Meat Masala as well.